- In biology, genus is a taxonomic category

 for example, modern humans belong to the genus Homo.
 Plural:

-- (MATHEMATICS) In topology,
+- In topology,

-roughly speaking, the number of holes in
+genus, roughly speaking, is the number of holes in

 a surface.
 Spheres, bowling balls and